 |Data sheet with some percentages & attendance calendar|

 With the folder open like this, the page on the right is my attendance calendar.
 Each day, Monday through Friday, has a space for a code.
 The codes are listed at the top of the page, for easy reference for yourself or anyone else who may need it.
 They include: “W” for weather closure, “G” for group, “SA” for student absent, “TU” for therapist unavailable, and more.
 It consists of 3 pages: Oct-Dec, Jan-Mar, Apr-June.
 (I didn’t start using that type of attendance until October, that’s why there is no September.)
-Here is a copy for you to try.
+Here is an updated copy for you to try.

 When the middle page/divider is turned, you’ll find the student’s IEP on the left side.
 I only print the pages that are relevant to me – usually the goals and the service hours.
 I print them double sided; open to the top (as opposed to the side) so that when you lift it and it is in the clasp, you can still read it without turning the whole folder.
 Or, you could do one sided printing if your printer doesn’t allow for this.

 The last side is the right side, where I keep extra data sheets.
 That way, when one fills up, I have plenty right there.
 At the beginning of the year or an IEP period, I usually print about 20 sheets and use my handy two hole punch.
 I put the new one right on top of the previous one and they all end up in chronological order.
 When a calendar page fills up, I also put that on top of the used data sheets.
 At the end of the year, I use one of those big paper clips to keep it all together and put it all in the student’s working file.
 (Those are held in another drawer that is opened far less often.)